neikeq/gd-autocomplete-service/README.md

 # Godot Auto-complete Service
-Godot module that listens for http requests and returns autocomplete suggestions.
+Godot module that listens for HTTP Requests and returns auto-complete suggestions.
 Under test.

+### Known issues
+- Currently, only one Godot editor can provide suggestions (since only one can bind to the server port).

 ### Use it from your provider